 - Poor caramel into prepared pan and allow to cool completely before cutting.

-- Remove caramel from pan and cut into desired size and wrap with 4x4" squares of candy foil or wax paper.
+- Remove caramel from pan and cut into desired size.
+Wrap with 4x4" squares of candy foil or wax paper.